FAQ's: Common Solutions to Common Problems

 Question: Is it realistic to assign a score of 5 (always) because that means 100% of the time and next to impossible to achieve?

-Answer: If a student or mentor is uncomfortable assigning a '5' for that reason one option is to suggest that '5' means 'almost always' or else assign a '4' (usually).
+Response: If a student or mentor is uncomfortable assigning a '5' for that reason one option is to suggest that '5' means 'almost always' or else assign a '4' (usually).
 In the conversation, it should become evident to the student and mentor what each means by a '4' versus a '5'.

 Can a single mentor be paired with multiple students?

-Note that the menus to choose between students only includes students that have started filling out the initial reflection.
+Note: The menus to choose between students only includes students that have started filling out the initial reflection.
 Students that have not started the process will not show up for the mentor.

-Who can be listed as the mentor?
+Who can be a mentor for the EvaluateUR method?